ESPRESSO-FOCUSED PICKS

 Approx $199

-Trade-offs?
-Sure.
-Plastic gears act as a mechanical fuse.
-Works best with medium-dark roasts.
-Clarity can't match flat burrs at any price.
-But Baratza's legendary serviceability means this grinder will still be running when trendy competitors are collecting dust in landfills.
+Clarity can't match flat burrs at any price, and light roasts expose the motor's load variance.
+But for beginners learning to dial in, or anyone who values longevity over cutting-edge specs, the Encore ESP does something no servo-equipped competitor can promise.
+It'll still be grinding when those grinders are in landfills.
 If you're willing to trade electricity for arm power, our hand grinders guide shows options that match these electrics at half the price.

 Understanding 2026 Espresso Grinding Technology